Adult Performer Advocacy Committee: History

 In early 2018, chairperson Tasha Reign told The Washington Post that she aimed for all pornographic workers to receive training, including directors and producers, and that the Me Too movement made her "more empowered" in speaking freely.
 She advocated regulation and resources relating to health—including mental health—consent and harassment.
 Reign personally supported a raise in the minimum age of a pornographic performer in the United States from 18 to 21.

 Later in 2018, the newly-elected chairperson Ginger Banks filmed an Evil Angel scene with Jenny Blighe.
 Both Banks and Blighe were webcam models and this was their first pornographic scene, a girl-girl scene directed by John Stagliano.
 According to Banks and Blighe, Stagliano touched them without their consent during the filming.
 After Blighe made her experience public, Banks began experiencing online harassment due to her initial response.
 Prior to a vote over whether to remove Banks as chair, she made a video including details of her experience and Blighe's boyfriend.
 After the video, Blighe called for Banks's removal, and she voluntarily stood down.
 Banks later filed a report of sexual battery and apologized to Blighe both privately and publicly, saying in 2020, "I should be held accountable for my part in the gaslighting and denying her reality".

+On August 10th 2022, Adult Performer Advocacy Committee published a Performer Bill of Rights.
+This document details what performers have a right to when hired.
+Also indicates what performers are entitled to, to maintain a generally positive experience in their careers, as well as what conditions are conducive to mental, emotional, and physical health.